philipdenys/netsuite-upload/README.md

 ### VSCode - Open Folder

-**Very Important Fact** - Your VS Code project **MUST MUST MUST** be rooted at a folder that maps or corresponds to NetSuite's "SuiteScripts" file cabinet folder.
+⚠️**Very Important Fact** - Your VS Code project **MUST MUST MUST** be rooted at a folder that maps or corresponds to NetSuite's "SuiteScripts" file cabinet folder.
 This extension assumes the working root is equivalent to the remote "SuiteScripts" folder.

 In VS Code, open the folder that corresponds to your local copy of the **SuiteScripts** folder in VSCode.
-That folder may not be named "SuiteScripts", but it should be the folder that _corresponds_ to SuiteScripts in the NetSuite file cabiner.
+That folder may not be named "SuiteScripts", but it should be the folder that _corresponds_ to SuiteScripts in the NetSuite file cabinet.

 ### VS Code Extension Settings